nancywuu/Twitter/README.md

 - [X] Customized UI
 - [X] Profile picture in composing tweet and replying tweet
+- [X] Can access profiles of other users from timeline tweets

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):